 Portfolios! - good to have a variety of work. good to show you can work in a different mediums.
 Show different solutions.
 Show that your work doesnt all end up in the same outcome.
 Don't let your work get 'samey'.

-where in the world is it going to be used? (uk/eu/world)
+usage - time used?
+(6 months/years/forver?) where is it going to be shown? (online/print?) where in the world is it going to be used? (uk/eu/world)

-learn what you should be getting so you can suggest own fee if you need to/make sure you are getting
+Fees - fee for doing the job and a fee for usage. learn what you should be getting so you can suggest own fee if you need to/make sure you are getting what you deserve. sometimes theres a pitch fee if you have to do loads for the pitch.

 Here are a few of my notes that I have been making during the lectures for the E E and E unit. (they are just notes, so might not make much sense to start with, but I will be using them for my final essay.)